To continue enjoying all the features of Navy Federal Online, please use a compatible browser. Confirm your browser capability.

 Knowing what the best first credit card is for you starts with considering how you plan to use it.
 Here are some reasons you might decide to get your first credit card:

 1. Building credit for a healthy financial future.
 Building good credit, or a credit history, is an important step to meeting some financial goals, like buying a house or starting a business.
-Opening a credit card account and paying off the balance each month is a great way to build your credit.
+Opening a credit card account and paying off the balance each month is one of the best ways to build credit with a credit card.
 If this is your plan, you can use a credit card to make everyday purchases like gas and groceries.
 As long as you stay within your normal monthly budget, repayment shouldn’t be an issue.

 2. Keeping credit cards for emergencies.
 Many people like to have a credit card for emergency use only, like a car repair or other unexpected expense.
 A solid emergency savings fund is the best way to pay for these expenses.
 However, having access to a credit card can provide the peace of mind that you can get out of a bind should you need more money than you’ve saved.
 If you do have to use a credit card for an emergency, make sure to pay off the balance, to avoid paying interest on purchases.